tanishiraj321/Othello-Dojo/README.md

 ## Contact

-For any questions or inquiries, please reach out to the development team through the project's repository or via email at `developer@example.com`.
+For any questions or inquiries, please reach out to the development team through the project's repository or via email at `singh.agrannya@gmail.com`.
+Follow the given template for feature request and/or reporting bugs.